Introduction

 Refunded

-If you fully refund the order through Shopify, all points earned from the order will be deducted from the customer's balance.
+When an order is fully refunded through Shopify, all points earned from that order will be automatically deducted from the customer’s balance.

 John places an order for $100 and receives 100 points.
-You have to refund the full order because John's size is out of stock.
-Once you refund John through Shopify, John will have the loyalty points earned from this purchase deducted from his account automatically.
+You have to refund the full order because his size is out of stock.
+Once you refund John through Shopify, John will have all 100 points deducted from his account automatically.

 Partially Refunded

 John places an order for $100 and earns 100 points.
-Later he decides to return an item worth $50.
-John will be deducted 50 points from his account automatically.
+Later he decides to return an item worth $50 (50% of the order).
+John will have 50 points (50% of the original points) deducted from his account automatically.

-John calls on the phone to place an order for $100, after you create the order in Shopify, the points are awarded to John.
-John calls back and says he is going to place an order in store instead, so you cancel the order in Shopify.
-Once cancelled, John will have the points deducted from their account automatically.
+John calls to place an order for $100, and points are awarded to his account.
+Later, he decides to place the order in-store instead, so you void the online order.
+Once voided, John will have all points from that order deducted from his account automatically.

 Common questions